 If your international trip interrupts, then you should reschedule it and may cause costly too.

 14. Take an Experienced Local Guide and Porter

 You may not complete the Manaslu Circuit Trek solo, so you must hire an experienced local guide and porter.
-It helps to improve your confidence and attitude to make your successful trek if you hire a guide to accompany you on your trek.
+It improves your confidence and attitude to make your successful trek if you hire a guide to accompany you on your trek.

-Experienced and certified guides can speak English well and are therefore able to communicate with you easily; they do provide First Aid, primary AMS treatment, and mountain rescue services if needed.
+Experienced and certified guides can speak English well and can communicate with you easily; they do provide First Aid, primary AMS treatment, and mountain rescue services if needed.

-As it is difficult to bear your entire luggage on your own, we also recommend that you employ a porter.
+As it is difficult to bear your entire luggage on your own, we also recommend employing a porter.
 A porter will help you carry your belongings and baggage during the trek.
 Hiring a porter will reduce your shoulder’s extra weight and reduce the chances of tiredness and exhaustion.
 In Kathmandu or Pokhara, the guides and porters may be employed.

 15. Book Your Trip with Authorized Adventure Company

 We recommend you book your Manaslu Trekking trip with an approved adventure service.
 While it may be slightly costly to travel with a company, there are plenty of advantages that will gratify your experience.